 - Do not make any modifications to the front seat components, assembly, or to the seat cover in any way. - Do not use prior or future model year seat covers not designated for the specific model being repaired.
-Always use the correct seat cover specified for the vehicle.
+Always use the correct seat cover specified for the vehicle. - Do not replace the seat cover with an aftermarket seat cover.

-- Do not replace the seat cover with an aftermarket seat cover. - Do not add a secondary seat cover other than those approved by DaimlerChrysler/Mopar[®]. - At no time should any supplemental restraint system (SRS) component or SRS related component or fastener be modified or replaced with any part except those which are approved by DaimlerChrysler/Mopar[®].
+- Do not add a secondary seat cover other than those approved by Chrysler LLC/Mopar®. - At no time should any supplemental restraint system (SRS) component or SRS-related component or fastener be modified or replaced with any part except those which are approved by Chrysler LLC/ Mopar®.

 Unapproved modifications or service procedures to the front seat assembly, its related components, or seat cover may inadvertently change the airbag deployment in case of a frontal crash.
 This could result in death or serious injury to the driver or front seat passenger if the vehicle is involved in an accident.
 A modified vehicle may not comply with required Federal Motor Vehicle Safety Standards (FMVSS).
+The airbag system is designed to deploy when the ORC detects a moderate to severe collision to help restrain the driver and front passenger and then to immediately deflate.